 Author’s Note: This post contains screenshots of personal correspondence and documentation.
 Names of individuals included herein appear on my promotional social media pages, which are always available to the public without restriction.

-I’ve been concerned about surveillance overreach in Texas since approximately nineteen eighty-one, when I found myself to be the vulnerable subject of numerous elite government intel agents going by the unlikely code name of “grandparents.”
-Please understand that by the time I became aware of such surveillance, I’d already achieved all relevant stages of neural development as would be required for an American toddler.
+I’ve been concerned about surveillance overreach in Texas since approximately nineteen seventy-nine, when I found myself to be the vulnerable subject of numerous elite government intel agents going by the unlikely code name of “grandparents.”

 Being the first grandchild in our family was a challenge in the sense that from my earliest memories these disarmingly benevolent members of the intelligence community snapped photos of me and cataloged my actions in classified files known to unsuspecting citizens as “journals” and “diaries.”
 Furthermore, because my grandfather worked in military civil defense, he recruited me in my formative years as a spy and—once he retired from General Dynamics—convinced me to assist him with a dubious project he called “The Neighborhood Watch Program,” in which I as a preschooler engaged in security conversations (a.k.a. “social engineering”) with an unknown number of local informants.

 In addition to regular surveillance of the neighborhood, as a young child I also participated in exclusive meetings over coffee and home-baked foodstuffs, in which supposed “family members” would divulge the latest reports from their employers.
 They called it “catching up” with each other.
 But with their decades of experience in defense, broadcast media, digital/print publishing and technology (including Fort Worth-based Tandy Corporation/RadioShack), it is now abundantly clear that these innocuous “meetings” were meant to indoctrinate me into a future of corporate espionage.